 Neuropsychiatrists/Neuropsychologists focus on an individual's thinking skills, behavior, and emotional processing.
 Neuropsychologists provide services to reduce the impact of setbacks and help the person return to a full, productive life.
 Neuropsychologists' evaluations provide valuable information to assist with rehabilitative planning and school, community, or employment re-entry.

 Neuro-optometrists and Neuro-ophthalmologists are trained in the sub-specialty of both neurology and ophthalmology.
 These physicians understand how the nervous and vision system operate and, therefore, are able to diagnose vision problems related to brain injury.

 Neurologists and Neurosurgeons are experts on how the nervous system functions following brain injury.
 Neurosurgeons correct trauma-related nervous system injuries.

 Occupational Therapists (OT) use purposeful activities as a means of preventing, reducing, or overcoming physical and emotional challenges to ensure the highest level of independent functioning in meaningful daily living.
-Occupational therapists address ADL's such as feeding, swallowing, grooming, bathing, dressing, and using the bathroom.
+Occupational therapists address activities of daily living (referred to as ADLs) such as feeding, swallowing, grooming, bathing, dressing, and using the bathroom.
 Further, they often assist individuals regain movements necessary to move the body on and off the toilet, bed, chair, car seat, and bathtub.
-OT's work on cognitive (thinking) skills for basic housework and money management, as well as social skills for community re-entry.
+OTs work on cognitive (thinking) skills for basic housework and money management, as well as social skills for community re-entry.
 Occupational therapists can address vision, sensation, driving skills, and fine motor skills (movement of small body muscles, such as in the hands).
 On occasion, an OT may assist with home evaluations, family training, and medical equipment assessments.